Keeping Your Skin’s Best Interest in Mind

 You know the saying “you wear your emotions on your sleeve?”
 Well, it’s probably more accurate to say you wear your emotions on your skin.
 How you feel on the inside can influence how you look on the outside, so adopting daily healthy habits is essential for looking and feeling your best.

 A person’s emotional state, which can include stress, depression, and anxiety, is often reflected on his or her skin.
 Dark circles or bags under the eyes, wrinkles, acne, ashen or discolored skin, eczema, and many other conditions are linked between the mind and the skin.

 Though you can’t always control how you feel, you can effectively manage your skin to help mask some internal struggles you may be experiencing.

-• Replenish your thirst.
+- Replenish your thirst.
 Combat dry, itchy skin by drinking plenty of water.
 Water enriches your skin from the inside out with the vital moisture it needs.
-If you use facial moisturizer, be sure it’s labeled “oil-free” to help prevent clogged pores and acne outbreaks.
+If you use a facial moisturizer, be sure it’s labeled “oil-free” to help prevent clogged pores and acne outbreaks.

-• Cleanse and purify.
-Clean your face each morning and night with face wash that’s appropriate for your skin type.
+- Cleanse and purify.
+Clean your face each morning and night with a face wash that’s appropriate for your skin type.
 Remove all traces of makeup.
-Do not over clean or over exfoliate your skin, as you can make your condition worse or cause skin to dry out quicker.
+Do not over-clean or over-exfoliate your skin, as you can make your condition worse or cause the skin to dry out quicker.

 • Seek professional help.
 If your skin does not improve, professional help from a dermatologist should be considered.
 If you fear your mental well-being may be contributing to your lack of success, specialized help from a therapist may be needed.